Faculty chaplain: SIMS and SI

 The Chaplains are available for confessions practically the whole day from Monday to Saturday: the timetable is posted on the Chaplaincy notice board.

-Adoration and Benediction with Blessed Sacrament are held on 1st Friday of the month, 1:05 pm -2:00 pm in the Central Building Chapel on Sangale Campus.
+Adoration and Benediction with the Blessed Sacrament are held on the first Friday of each month after the 12.30 pm Mass in the Main Chapel on Sangale Campus.

 Meditations are prayer sessions given by a priest on the central themes of the Catholic faith.

-The meditations are conducted in the Central Building Chapel on Sangale Campus.
+The meditations are conducted at the Main Chapel on Sangale Campus.

 Recollections are held in the Central Building Chapel on Sangale Campus.